TERMS & CONDITIONS

 When you book a holiday more than 8 weeks before your departure date you may have the option to pay a deposit at the time of booking.

-We may offer a special low deposit scheme for lowcost airline flights to make booking your holiday more affordable, this involves paying a smaller amount initially to confirm your flight, we will then pay for the flight in full upfront to the airline on your behalf.
+We may offer a special low deposit scheme for scheduled lowcost airline flights to make booking your holiday more affordable, this involves paying a smaller amount initially to confirm your flight, we will then pay for the flight in full upfront to the airline on your behalf.
 We will then ask to be reimbursed for the remaining amount due for the flights within 8 weeks from the booking date.
 Other flights may require full payment at time of booking.

 If you opt for our special low deposit scheme, we will confirm the remaining flight balance via e-mail and the final payment date.
 If payment cannot be collected for the outstanding flight balance, the flights will be cancelled and you will forfeit any monies already paid.